quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 If there is no unique matching, exception will be thrown.

+If bean name is not specified, the method name with `@Bean` annotation will be used as bean name.

 `@Autowired` cannot be used to autowire primitive type, such as `String`. `@Value` is used for these primitive types.

 `@Autowired` supports Generic Types.